horair-a/uni_project1/README.md

 # CUET Store System
 Welcome to CUETStore – the centralized inventory for CUET! 🏢 Request departmental essentials like chairs, tables, and multimedia equipment effortlessly.

-## System Flow

-The CUET Store system begins with the **User Interface**, where users log in and their credentials are verified.The **CUET Store System** checks the order status (Accepted/Rejected) and updates the inventory if the order is accepted.
-The **Admin** review and approve/reject the order requests.
-Once approved, the system updates the inventory and finalizes the process.

-## Features

-- **User Registration & Login**: Secure login and authentication for users.
-- **Order Management**: Admin can approve/reject orders and update inventory records.
-- **Real-time Inventory Updates**: Inventory is updated automatically when an order is processed.

-Here's your README file for GitHub:

----

-# CUET Store Management System

-The CUET Store Management System streamlines product requests and inventory management for departmental needs.

 ## Features

 ### 1. **Admin Panel**